GregReddick/ComTestLibrary/ComTestLibrary1/README.md

 base library is x.dll, the wrapper is x.comhost.dll.
 The comhost dll does the work of translating COM calls into .NET functionality.
-The main problem is that the comhost DLL does not embed a type library that allows early binding to the library.
-So we need to create that type library ourselves, and create the correct registry entries so that COM can connect to the library and make the proper calls.
+The main problem is that the comhost DLL does not embed a type library that allows early binding to the library, So we need to create that type library ourselves, and create the correct registry entries so that COM can connect to the library and make the proper calls.
 The technical details of the .NET Core wrapping of libraries can be found